OctopusDeploy/blog/blog/2018-08/packaging-netcore.md

 ![TeamCity chained build triggers](netcorebuilds\tc-rel-trig.png)

 This build configuration depends on the "Build" build configuration, and is triggered when that succeeds.
-This build's version number is also directly set to the build number from its dependency.
+This build's version number is also directly set to the build number from its dependency and it will not start until it's dependency has completed and the resulting artifacts are published and indexed.

 ## VSTS